lamalab-org/MatText/docs/benchmarking.md

 python main.py --multirun -cn=benchmark model=benchmark_example +model.dataset_type=matbench +group-test=slices,composition
 ```

-Here we create a config group (directory with config files for different representations) at `/conf/<config group name>`
+Here, we create a config group (directory with config files for different representations) at `/conf/<config group name>`

 In the above example we have two config files (`slices.yaml, composition.yaml`) inside config group `group-test`.
 with `--multirun` enabled we can launch the pipeline parallely or sequentially (by default) for the representations, Here two but representations, but once can add more.